Spacha/PoliisiautoApp/README.md

 ## License

 PoliisiautoApp is licensed under a 2-clause BSD license.
-See LICENSE file for more details.
+See [LICENSE](https://github.com/Spacha/PoliisiautoApp/LICENSE) for more details.